GwenDumoulin/tutteo-frontend-technical-test/README.md

 ## Description

-This application is an interactive audio player developed with Vue 3, TypeScript, and the Composition API.
+This application is an interactive audio player developed with Vue 3, TypeScript, and Composition API.
 It includes essential features for playing audio tracks, such as play, pause, stop, navigation between tracks, and time control via a progress bar.

 The design is intuitive, responsive, and visually polished to ensure an optimal user experience.

----

 ## Features